VectorInstitute/midst-toolkit/examples/gan/README.md

 ## Evaluating the quality of the synthetic data

+### Alpha Precision

-To run a round of evaluation on a set of synthetic data, run the `evaluate.py` script:
+To run a round of evaluation with [Alpha Precision](https://arxiv.org/abs/2301.07573) metrics on a set of synthetic data, run the `evaluate.py` script:

 ```bash
 python -m midst_toolkit.evaluation.quality.scripts.midst_alpha_precision_eval \